-Getting a good night’s sleep is easier said than done at times, but with the 10-3-2-1-0 sleep rule you could be one – or five – steps closer to the dream.
-While things like sleep masks and pillow sprays work for plenty of people (and are nice additions to your bedtime routine), sleep can come without any of those products.
-And the slumber prep starts the minute you wake up.
+Getting a good night’s sleep is easier said than done at times, but with the 10-3-2-1-0 sleep rule you could be one – okay, five – steps closer to the dream.
+While things like sleep masks and pillow sprays work for plenty of people (and are nice additions to your bedtime routine), fundamentally, you don't really need any of those things to kick start a healthy sleep routine.

 The 10-3-2-1-0 sleep rule is a simple way for you to remember some good pre-sleep habits – such as avoiding caffeine and reducing screen time – in the hours leading up to your bedtime.
 And while it’s not always practical to follow this formula strictly everyday, it’s good for reinforcing sleep-friendly behavior that should soon become second nature.